Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Introduction

-To demonstrate the broader applicability of this concept, we further extend DARUAN to \textit{Quantum-inspired Kolmogorov-Arnold Networks} (QKANs), where DARUAN modules serve as quantum-inspired VAFs within the KAN framework.
-A schematic illustration of the QVAF, DARUAN, and QKAN architectures is provided in \cref{fig:qkan} respectively.
+To validate the effectiveness of QVAFs in present-day computational settings, we further embed DARUAN into \textit{Quantum-inspired Kolmogorov-Arnold Networks} (QKANs), where DARUAN modules serve as quantum-inspired VAFs within the KAN framework.
+This enables a controlled test of whether the QVAF principle can improve parameter efficiency, expressivity, and generalization using circuits that are already simulable on classical accelerators and executable on current quantum hardware for inference validation.
+A schematic illustration of the QVAF, DARUAN, and QKAN architectures is provided in \cref{fig:qkan}, respectively.

-We theoretically analyze the frequency spectrum, $C^m$-norm approximation error and parameter estimation of single-qubit data re-uploading circuits in QKANs with and without trainable data pre-processing weights.
-We demonstrate that when trainable weights are incorporated into the data pre-processing phase, we can achieve an exponential reduction in parameter size compared to the classical Fourier-series-based KAN.
+We theoretically analyze the accessible frequency spectrum, Fourier approximation capacity, and parameter scaling of single-qubit data re-uploading circuits in QKANs with and without trainable data-preprocessing weights.
+At the approximation-capacity level, we demonstrate that incorporating trainable weights into the data-preprocessing phase allows geometrically spaced frequency support to be reached with logarithmically many repetitions, yielding an exponential reduction in parameter size compared with a classical Fourier-series-based KAN that assigns independent coefficients up to the same maximum frequency.

 We empirically validate our proposed models on a variety of tasks, including regression, classification, and generative modeling.
 While QKANs and KANs show promising results, we notice that the number of parameters increases quadratically with the input and output dimensions, a challenge inherent to both architecture.
-To mitigate this issue, we present an adaptive algorithm, hybrid QKAN (HQKAN), that dynamically reduce parameter counts, thereby improving scalability.
+To mitigate this issue, we use Hybrid QKAN (HQKAN), a parameter-efficient architecture that adds classical compression and expansion layers around a QKAN latent core, thereby improving scalability.

-While QKANs and DARUANs utilize only a single qubit in each activation, this approach enables efficient simulation on classical computers.
-By leveraging the concept of distributed machine learning on GPUs, our models can effectively handle large-scale training tasks, including the training of large language models (LLMs).

-Our results show that QKANs, with appropriate architectural refinements, match or surpass the performance of classical KANs and MLPs while using significantly fewer parameters and computational resources.
-By integrating quantum circuit designs into VAFs, the QVAF and DARUAN frameworks offer a compelling avenue toward practical, resource-efficient quantum machine learning.
+To summarize the conceptual hierarchy in our paper: QVAF is a broad mathematical framework (\cref{eq:vap_map}) for using parameterized quantum circuits as learnable activation functions, and multi-qubit QVAFs with entangling gates can serve as QML models.
+DARUAN is an efficiently simulable single-qubit instantiation of QVAF tailored to current hardware and simulation constraints.
+QKAN embeds DARUAN as edge activations within the KAN topology, while HQKAN augments a QKAN latent core with two classical fully connected layers to handle high-dimensional inputs.
+The resulting QKAN and HQKAN using single-qubit DARUAN can be understood as quantum-inspired learning frameworks.